 Just 3% of second hand car buyers worry about whether a car’s mileage is accurate or not.

 Changing the mileage used to involve a lot of dismantling and a couple of hours with a Black and Decker drill.
 The advent of electronic dashboards means that the same job now takes seconds – and knocking thousands of miles off the odometer can add thousands to the price.

 Doing an online MOT history check won’t only tell you whether the car has an MOT, it will also give you the recorded mileage at each MOT.

 This can be cross-checked with the reading on the dashboard odometer and the car’s service history to verify that the mileage the seller is claiming is accurate.

 Do these fears mirror your own?
 Or do you have a worry that isn’t on the list?
-If so, please let us know in the comments section below and we’ll see what we can do to help allay them!
+If so, please let us know by emailing us on email@example.com and we’ll see what we can do to help allay them!